wouterpeere/GHEtool/docs/sources/gui.md

 The next option is a default index.
 In this case `0`.
 The next option are the entries.
 In this case `Option 1, Option 2`.
 The next option is the category which should contain the option.
 In this case `category_example`.
-The function `add_linked_option()` can be used to couple the selected index to other options, hints, function buttons or categories.
+The function `add_link_2_show()` can be used to couple the selected index to other options, hints, function buttons or categories.
 So in the example
 `option_linked` will be
 shown if the
 first (`0`) option is selected.